Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: RESULTS AND Discussion

 \subsection{Respiratory effort prediction from audio}

-Table \ref{tab:resp_signal_prediction} reports the performance of respiratory effort prediction from nocturnal audio.
-Averaged across all folds, the proposed estimator achieved a CCC of 0.478, RMSE of 1.053, and MAE of 0.793.
-This suggest that audio carries information about underlying respiratory effort dynamics.
+Table~\ref{tab:resp_signal_prediction} summarises the performance of respiratory effort prediction from nocturnal audio.
+Averaged across all cross-validation folds, the proposed estimator achieved a CCC of 0.478, with an RMSE of 1.053 and an MAE of 0.793.
+These results indicate that nocturnal audio contains informative cues related to underlying respiratory effort dynamics, despite the absence of direct physiological measurements.

-Fig.~\ref{fig:resp_signal_prediction} illustrates a typical example of predicted respiratory effort from audio compared to the ground truth measured effort signal.
-In the first example, the estimated effort capture the overall trend of OSA events shown in the effort, with clear flat regions during the pause of snore sounds.
-Although the CCC correlation value is only around 0.48, the predicted effort successfully captures the physiological effort dynamics.
-The second example shows a close alignment with ground truth, while the third example highlights the situation of phase misalignment, where effort trends are reproduced but shifted in time.
-For segments lacking audible breathing, the predicted effort signals are nearly a flat line with little fluctuation.
-Overall, these results suggest that despite noise and variability, audio can provide a meaningful proxy for respiratory effort.
+Fig.~\ref{fig:resp_signal_prediction} presents representative examples of predicted respiratory effort signals compared with the corresponding ground-truth measurements.
+In the first example, the estimated effort captures the overall temporal trend of respiratory events, including prolonged low-activity regions corresponding to pauses in snore-related sounds.
+Although the overall CCC is moderate, the predicted signal reproduces key physiological patterns.
+The second example shows close temporal alignment with the ground truth, whereas the third illustrates a case of phase misalignment, where effort dynamics are preserved but shifted in time.
+In segments with minimal audible breathing activity, the predicted effort remains largely flat, reflecting the lack of informative acoustic cues.
+Overall, these examples demonstrate that audio-derived estimates can serve as a meaningful, albeit imperfect, proxy for respiratory effort.

-Related work using clean speech recordings on a smaller dataset (25 hours, 26 speakers) reported higher accuracy, with CCC of 0.6 and RMSE of 0.15~\cite{mitraPreTrainedFoundationModel2024a}.
-In contrast, our results reflect the challenges of a larger, noisier sleep sound dataset collected from real-world home environments using distant smartphone microphones.
-Higher MAE and RMSE may also stem from downsampling through pooling layers, which reduces temporal resolution of the effort signal.
-Additionally, temporal misalignment between audio and respiratory signals can lead to occasional low correlations, as illustrated in the bottom plot in Fig.~\ref{fig:resp_signal_prediction}.
+Prior work using clean speech recordings on a smaller, controlled dataset (25 hours, 26 speakers) reported higher prediction accuracy, with a CCC of 0.6 and an RMSE of 0.15~\cite{mitraPreTrainedFoundationModel2024a}.
+In contrast, the present results reflect the increased difficulty of modelling respiratory effort from a substantially larger and noisier sleep sound dataset collected in real-world home environments using distant smartphone microphones.
+The relatively higher MAE and RMSE may also be partially attributed to temporal downsampling introduced by pooling operations in the network, which reduces the temporal resolution of the predicted effort signal.
+Furthermore, residual temporal misalignment between audio and respiratory measurements can lead to reduced correlation in some segments, as illustrated in the lower example of Fig.~\ref{fig:resp_signal_prediction}.